Jose1337Jose/Freenove_Robot_Dog_Kit_for_Raspberry_Pi/docs/source/fnk0050/codes/tutorial/4_Robot_Dog.rst

 .. note::

-    :red:`1.It is best to have the robot dog walk on a flat hard floor.
+    :combo:`red font-bolder:1.It is best to have the robot dog walk on a flat hard floor.
 The robot dog may not walk well on other grounds.`

-    :red:`2.There is an offset when controlling the robot dog to walk straightly, which is normal.
-It is caused by the installation error and the error of the servo itself.
+    :combo:`red font-bolder:2.There is an offset when controlling the robot dog to walk straightly, which is normal.` It is caused by the installation error and the error of the servo itself.
 As a result, the left and right legs cannot be completely symmetrical, and may differ by 1mm or 2mm.
 As the walking distance accumulates, this error is constantly superimposed.
-Then there will be a large offset from the original position.`
+Then there will be a large offset from the original position.

-    :red:`3.If the calibration is not good enough, it will affect walking.
+    :combo:`red font-bolder:3.If the calibration is not good enough, it will affect walking.
 You can recalibrate the robot with same steps.`

 Control
 ================================================================